 - 4000 bottles X $26.00 gross margin = $52,000 per week revenue increase

 - $52,000 X 52 weeks in a year = $2,704,000

 Almost $3 million in opportunity just by focusing on the unseen data points surrounding a high margin product.
 These numbers might actually be low, but you can see the point that I am making and hopefully, I opened server’s eyes to the money his lackluster wine skills were figuratively leaving on the table.

 David Pettit is Vice President of Sales at Agilence.
-To learn more about Agilence's data analytics solutions for restaurant organizations, visit our 20/20 F&BTM product page.
+To learn more about Agilence's data analytics solutions for restaurant organizations, visit our 20/20 RestaurantTM product page.